Guides

 Fossil fuels tend to be invoiced on a gross CV basis when they are not invoiced on a volume or weight basis.
 Natural gas is the most common example of this.
 The UK Government’s guidance (opens in a new tab) notes:

-"In general, unless you have specific knowledge about your fuels that would lead you to choose “Net CV”, organisations should use “Gross CV” factors by default.
+"In general, unless you have specific knowledge about your fuels that would lead you to choose “Net CV”, organizations should use “Gross CV” factors by default.
 If you are unsure on what basis you are billed for energy then ask your energy supplier, or if you know the the quantity (volume or weight) of fuel purchased then use that instead."

 To make it easier to switch between unit_type (weight, volume, energy), we have removed the _gross suffix from the “type” for all fuels.
 The _net suffix remains where appropriate.
 For example: